Parabolic dynamics and Anisotropic Banach spaces: Definitions and main Results

 The key observation is that $\bpi\circ \bF^{-1}=F^{-1}\circ \bpi$, where we have introduced the projection $\bpi(x,v)=x$.
 Hence, for each function $g\in \cC^r(\bT^2,\bR)$, if we define $\bg=\bpi^*g:=g\circ \bpi$, then $\bg\in\cC^r(\Omega,\bR)$ and we have, for all $n\in\bN$,

-The above shows that understanding the properties of $\cL_\bF$ yields a control on $\cL_F$.
-In addition, from definition \eqref{eq:new-to} it is apparent that $\cL_\bF(\cC^{r-1}(\Omega,\bR))\subset \cC^{r-1}(\Omega,\bR)$.\footnote{ Recall Definition \ref{def:flowmapsetup}-\eqref{enum:2}.} We have thus completely eliminated the above mentioned regularity problem. \begin{rem} Note that $\bF$ is itself a uniformly hyperbolic map with the repellor $\{(x,v)\in\Omega\;:\; v=\widehat{V}(x)\}$ and it has an invariant splitting of the tangent space with two dimensional unstable distribution and one dimensional stable. \end{rem} Accordingly, we define, for each $\bg\in\cC^0(\Omega,\bR)$, $t\in\bRp$ and $x\in\bT^2$, the new functional
+The above shows that understanding the properties of $\cL_\bF$ allows to control $\cL_F$.
+In addition, from definition \eqref{eq:new-to} it is apparent that $\cL_\bF(\cC^{r-1}(\Omega,\bR))\subset \cC^{r-1}(\Omega,\bR)$.\footnote{ Recall Definition \ref{def:flowmapsetup}-\eqref{enum:2}.} We have thus completely eliminated the above mentioned regularity problem.